Journal of Kirsten's ALS (Lou Gehrig's disease)

-NOTE: Kirsten has no use of any muscles in her body except a few face and eye muscles.
-She writes this newsletter using her eyes with a special computer system.
+Kirsten had ALS, had no use of any muscles in her body except a few face and eye muscles.
+She wrote these newsletters using her eyes with a special computer system.
 The LifeFunder is here.

 For those who haven't seen Adessa's video of "A Jeweled Sword" singing for Mommy, made May 2023 with Adessa (7 years old at the time) It tells Kirsten's incredible story of how she was pregnant with cancer and refused Chemo.